 El Nino Mining and SuperKolong (subsidiaries of Batla Minerals SA) partnered with St. Patrick’s Christian Brothers’ College in its first social investment in the Kimberley area.

-After touring the facility, staff told us their greatest need is for an improved laundry facility.
+After touring the facility, staff told us their greatest need was for an improved laundry facility.
 One of their two machines didn’t work at all, and the other didn’t spin, requiring staff to remove items and ring the laundry by hand before placing on lines to dry.
 Residents generate a great deal of laundry-particularly bedding which is often laundered daily.

 Based on that need, Batla invested R235,000 for two heavy duty Speed Queen washers and laundry trolleys.
 Lead Laundry Equipment prepared the site and installed the machines.